securingsam/SmartScanner-iOS-Spec/README.md

 ### Quick scan

 In order to start scanning, call the [`.scan(params:)`](API_REFERENCE.md#scanparams) method from the `Scan` instance.
-This method returns a Combine `AnyPublisher` and provides a [`ScanResult`](API_REFERENCE.md#scanresult) object which contains the data that was collected by the scanner.
+This method returns a Combined `AnyPublisher` and provides a [`ScanResult`](API_REFERENCE.md#scanresult) object which contains the data that was collected by the scanner.

 ```swift
 let config = ScanConfig()